 The modified Enterprise Income Tax Law, effective on February 24, 2017, or the EIT Law, and its implementation rules generally impose a uniform income tax rate of 25% on all enterprises, but grant preferential treatment to "high and new technology enterprises strongly supported by the state," or HNTEs, to enjoy a preferential enterprise tax rate of 15%.
 China Liberal Beijing is currently accredited as an HNTE.
 According to the relevant administrative measures, to qualify as an "HNTE," China Liberal Beijing must meet certain financial and non-financial criteria and complete verification procedures with the administrative authorities.
 Continued qualification as an HNTE is subject to a three-year review by the relevant government authorities in China, and in practice certain local tax authorities also require annual evaluation of the qualification.
-China Liberal Beijing successfully renewed its HTNE certificate on December 2, 2019.
-In the event that China Liberal Beijing fails to obtain accreditation as HNTE or does not complete the verification procedures with the local tax authorities, it will be subject to the standard PRC enterprise income tax rate of 25%.
+In the event that China Liberal Beijing fails to obtain accreditation as HNTE or are not verified by the local tax authorities, it will be subject to the standard PRC enterprise income tax rate of 25%.

-We incur increased costs as a result of being a public company, particularly after we cease to qualify as an "emerging growth company,"
+We will incur increased costs as a result of being a public company, particularly after we cease to qualify as an "emerging growth company."

-We are a public company and expect to incur significant legal, accounting and other expenses that we did not incur as a private company.
-The Sarbanes-Oxley Act of 2002, as well as rules subsequently implemented by the SEC and the Nasdaq, impose various requirements on the corporate governance practices of public companies.
+Upon completion of this offering, we will become a public company and expect to incur significant legal, accounting and other expenses that we did not incur as a private company.
+The Sarbanes-Oxley Act of 2002, as well as rules subsequently implemented by the SEC and the NASDAQ, impose various requirements on the corporate governance practices of public companies.
 As a company with less than US\$1.07 billion in revenues for our last fiscal year, we qualify as an "emerging growth company" pursuant to the JOBS Act.
 An emerging growth company may take advantage of specified reduced reporting and other requirements that are otherwise applicable generally to public companies.
 These provisions include exemption from the auditor attestation requirement under Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, in the assessment of the emerging growth company's internal control over financial reporting.
 The JOBS Act also permits an emerging growth company to delay adopting new or revised accounting standards until such time as those standards apply to private companies.